e-roder/pycastblaster/README.md

 * Pause: Pause the slideshow on the current image (pauses slideshow timer).
 Click again to resume.
 * Update Slideshow Duration: Update the "slideshow_duration_seconds" config value.
 This change is applied immediately and the associated config file is updated as well.
 * Image Preview: See the list of recent and upcoming images.
 Select an image to see a preview of it.
+* Diagnostic Logs: See recent log events from the server.
 * Reload Settings: Reload ALL settings, effectively stopping and restarting the program.
 * Exit: Stop Pycastblaster gracefully.